 An investor should think carefully before mixing and matching entirely different businesses within the same company.
 Generally speaking, one should not place an asset or enterprise in one series that:

 (1) creates a much higher level of liability or potential for legal action than businesses in other series;

 (2) as a significantly different debt structure (involving development loans, personal guarantees, and the like) than that in other series;

 (3) receives significantly different tax treatment from other series or is involved in a payment plan with the IRS;

 (4) serves as a management entity with exposure to the public (tenants, vendors, contractors, and the like) since this function is better placed in a separate LLC altogether.

 Entities with any of the foregoing characteristics should be placed in separate, stand-alone LLCs (either traditional or series), referred to among asset protection advisors as "single purpose entities" or "SPEs."
 Examples are restaurants, retail stores, and apartment complexes.
 Merely because the BOC permits entirely different enterprises to be contained within the same entity does not mean that one actually should do so.

 Title Insurance and Assumed Names

-Anticipate that a title company will also require a company resolution evidencing the both creation of a series and its authority to enter into the subject transaction.
-It may be necessary to educate the title company and possibly its attorney as to the fact that individual series are empowered by statute to hold title to real property and grant liens (BOC Sec.
-101.605(3) and (4)).
-The title company may also demand a copy of the company agreement – a demand this office typically refuses.
-Company agreements are private, proprietary documents that are not the business of anyone but members of the company.
+Anticipate that a title company will also require a company resolution evidencing both the creation of a series and its authority to enter into the subject transaction—not a problem since these are simple documents to prepare.
+It may also be necessary to educate the title company (and possibly its attorney) as to the fact that series are empowered by statute to hold title to real property and grant liens (see Tex.
+Bus.
+Orgs.
+Code § 101.605(3), (4)), although this has become less common as use of series entities has spread and title companies have become more comfortable insuring title held by individual series.

 Separating Assets from Activities: The Two-Company Structure